 Gayathri: [21:06] You as a person in this game are creating your own character and the way you’re engaging with the game is also educational because you are learning about the settings, the people, the social life, everything.

 [21:21] About Middle‑earth and Tolkien’s world also.
-What about those characters, the original characters the Tolkien created the fellowship.
+What about those characters, the original characters that Tolkien created, the fellowship.
 The Hobbits and everybody else in the storyline itself.
 Are they real?
 Somebody who is role playing…

 Jay: [21:40] No.

 Gayathri: [21:40] or are they created as part of the…?

 Jay: [21:42] They are called NPCs, Non-Player Characters.
 They are not real people.
 In fact, you are not allowed to take the name of any character in Tolkien.